Joyee Setu: Specifications

-Foundation & construction
+Foundation and construction

 The Executing Authority of Joyee Setu was Teesta Bridge construction Division under Public Works Department of West Bengal government.
 The bridge was constructed by SP Singla Constructions Pvt.
 Ltd. In August 2015, Chief Minister Mamata Banerjee had laid the foundation of the bridge.
 On 1 February 2021 the bridge was opened.
 The bridge is constructed and maintained by West Bengal Public Works Department.